agkozak/zsh-z/README.md

     zstyle ':completion:*' menu select

 to your `.zshrc`, your completion menus will look very nice.
+This `zstyle` invocation should work with any of the frameworks below as well.

 ### For [antigen](https://github.com/zsh-users/antigen) users